2020 Fantasy Baseball Ranking Tiers: Outfield

 Most of these players can be forgotten about for fantasy in 2020, but there’s some short- and long-term potential with others.

-Adell is a stud prospect who should get the call around May for the Angels.
+Adell is a stud prospect who should get the call at some point for the Angels.
 Santana started red hot last year for the Mariners, and he will look to replicate that success in Cleveland this season.
 Happ and Riley are post-hype players in their own rights, but roles are the questions with them.
 Nimmo gets a boost in OBP leagues, but that’s about it.

 We covered Winker above.
 Santander is a mono-league play, while Goodrum could be out of a job by the All-Star break.